Mexican education bill threatens powerful teachers' union

-MEXICO CITY (Reuters) - Mexico’s new president unveiled a planned overhaul of the country’s struggling education system on Monday in a challenge to the powerful teachers’ union, which has long been seen as an obstacle to progress.
+MEXICO CITY, Dec 10 (Reuters) - Mexico’s new president unveiled a planned overhaul of the country’s struggling education system on Monday in a challenge to the powerful teachers’ union, which has long been seen as an obstacle to progress.

 Addressing teachers at a ceremony in Mexico City, President Enrique Pena Nieto laid out a proposal that would champion merit-based teacher promotions and chip away at the union’s power to hire teachers on its own terms.